 Whereas a system update from your Linux distribution of choice should result in few (if any) issues, a Windows Update can prove devastating.
 Even if it installs successfully, Windows Update can lead to a rewriting of the Master Boot Record (MBR), leaving you with a missing Linux partition.
 But failed updates, or even simple driver updates, can result in trouble on a dual boot PC.
 While Linux can be the victim of problems with a standard Windows Update, a failure will more often than not leave you with a copy of Windows that fails to start.

 In this situation, it’s time to resort to the tried and tested Windows 10 recovery tools.
 Although time consuming, if you really need to run Windows, this is the way get it working again.
 For the best results, ensure that your computer’s boot order defaults to Windows, rather than your Linux OS.

 Linux is famously virus-proof (even if this isn’t quite the truth).
 Although Linux-based operating systems are pretty robust, they remain largely untroubled by viruses and other malware thanks to the relatively small userbase.
 The many Linux operating systems collectively command only a fraction of the operating system market.
 Clearly, scammers target Windows computers because it’s more efficient for them to get results.
 However, many websites are attacked or even taken offline due to viruses and malware, and most web servers run on Linux.

 If you’re running a dual boot computer, therefore, the likelihood of malware affecting the Linux environment increases.

 As such, it is wise to maintain an internet security suite when running Windows.
-In your Linux operating system, running ClamAV (or an alternative) daily should also put your mind at rest.
+In your Linux operating system, running a malware scanner like ClamAV daily should also put your mind at rest.
 Don’t just focus on the operating system when scanning for viruses; take the time to scan your personal data files too.